kgary/mastodon/docs/provisionWalkthrough.md

 Provisioning is intended to follow this work flow:

 - Go to `Preferences > Moderation > Invites`
-- def the values for:
+- Set the values for:

 | Name  | Description  |
 |---|---|